brad2021hk/fz_fan_controls/README.md

 # The Signal

 I setup the Flipper Zero to do Read RAW at 303.875Mhz with AM650 modulation, based on what I read in the Amazon listing.
 I also set the Threshold to -70dB.
 With no threshold, the capture is large and full of garbage.
 At -70dB, the Flipper Zero captured only when I pressed the button on the remote.
 The .sub files are in the [captured_fans] directory.
 The captured signals are already demodulated.
-The negative numbers are the number of microseconds the signal is low and the positive numbers are the number of microsececonds the signal is high.
+The negative numbers are the number of microseconds the signal is low and the positive numbers are the number of microseconds the signal is high.
 For some reason, this was not obvious to me even after reading descriptions of the file format a couple times.

 Here's the first capture pressing the "Low" button.
 It seems to be a bunch of repeated sequences.